 The doctor can instruct the patient what to do while the emergency vehicle is on the way.

-A time factor is crucial for doctors as well, since sometimes they may encounter an urgent case where they have to act fast despite the lack of expertise.
+A time factor is crucial for doctors since they may sometimes encounter an urgent case where they have to act fast despite the lack of expertise.

 If there is no time to wait for an expert, they can call the said expert and follow their instructions via a video conference.
 This practice, although not ideal, can save lives.